-Be honest with yourself and your team's capabilities.
+Be honest with yourself about your team's capabilities and capacity.
 Do not make a goal too challenging.

-For example: A goal of 95-100% may be an ideal, but may be unattainable at the beginning.
+For example: A goal of 95-100% may be an ideal but may be unattainable at the beginning.
 Consider setting a more realistic goal, if even for the short-term.